HIST 3038 - Aftermath: Aborigines in 20th Century Australia

 Learning & Teaching Activities

-Learning & Teaching ModesThis Course consists of face-to-face teaching on campus with 1 hr lectures and 1 x 2 hr seminar per week.
+Learning & Teaching ModesThis Course consists of face-to-face teaching on campus with 2 x 1 hr lectures and 1 x 1 hr tutorial per week.

 Learning Activities SummaryThrough a range of tasks such as primary document research, tutorial/seminar discussions/presentations students will develop an informed critical understanding of the experiences of Aboriginal Australians and the impacts of that history on contemporary Aboriginal populations.
 Students will also develop a working knowledge of Indigenous research methodologies and the ethical requirements when writing on or researching about and with Aboriginal people as set out in National Ethics guidelines.
 A targeted Course outcome is that students will develop skills in articulating that knowledge in everyday practice and demonstrate that knowledge aquisition through written work.